jamulussoftware/jamulus/COMPILING.md

 ## Android
 * Install Qt, including the Android support from the Qt installer
 * Follow Qt's [Getting Started with Qt for Android](https://doc.qt.io/qt-5/android-getting-started.html) instructions
-* Make sure submodules are present, notably oboe:
+* Make sure Jamulus submodules are present, notably oboe:
 `git submodule update --init`
 * Open Jamulus.pro in Qt Creator
 * Now you should be able to Build & Run for Android.